Wal-Mart Stores, Inc. (WMT). Below are some highlights from the above linked analysis:

 WMT is trading at a premium to all four valuations above.
-The stock is trading at a slight discount to its calculated fair value of $77.57.
-WMT earned a Star in this section since it is trading at a fair value.
+The stock is trading at a 64.5% premium to its calculated fair value of $48.09.
+WMT did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: